msuganthan/aws-solution-architect/docs/aws-data-analytics.md

 * **Redshift has Multi-AZ mode for some clusters**
 * Snapshots are point-in-time backups of a cluster, stored internally in S3
-* Snapshots are incremental(only what has changed in saved)
+* Snapshots are incremental (only what has changed in saved)
 * You can restore a snapshot into a **new cluster**
-* Automated: every 8 hours, every 5 GB, or on a schedule.
+* **Automated**: every 8 hours, every 5 GB, or on a schedule.
 Set retention
-* Manual: snapshot is retained until you delete it.
+* **Manual**: snapshot is retained until you delete it.

-* You can configure Amazon Redshift to automatically copy snapshots(automated or manual) of a cluster to another AWS Region
+* You can configure Amazon Redshift to automatically copy snapshots (automated or manual) of a cluster to another AWS Region

 <img src="../images/aws-data-analytics/red-shift-snapshots-and-dr.png" alt="Snapshots and Disaster Recovery">